irenepapaspyratos/ebay-project-part1/README.md

 ## About

+### Technical Documentation

+The project's [Technical Documentation](https://irenepapaspyratos.github.io/ebay-project-part1/) is hosted on GitHub Pages and offers details about the codebase.
+It was generated using [phpDocumentor](https://www.phpdoc.org/) with the help of [Mintlify](https://marketplace.visualstudio.com/items?itemName=mintlify.document) to create the necessary DocBlock styled comments.

 ### Language

 _The Ebay Project_ was written in PHP, because this is one requirement of the server it will be running on.
 No Framework is used and libraries are integrated as little as possible, in order to show the user the full ongoing process.